Rafael19723/Rafael19723/README.md

 **`Desenvolvedor`**

-Hello!
-My name is Rafael Silva Rangel de Almeida, i'm 19 years old and natural from Bahia.
+Hello, my name is Rafael Silva Rangel de Almeida, i'm 19 years old and natural from Salvador-Bahia/Brazil.
 I'm currently studying Computer Science at UNIFACS.
 I've always been interested in technology, and there's nothing better than working with something you love.

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages ​​and Technologies

 <img